Darkempire78/Music-Discord-Bot/README.md

     "prefix": "?", // Your prefix

     "playlistLimit": "15", // Optional - Defaults to 15 if not provided 0 is unlimited
+    "sponsorblock": true, // True if you want to skip intros and blanks in the music

     // Spotify => https://developer.spotify.com/dashboard/
     "spotifyClientId": "", // Your Spotify ID (OPTIONAL : Spotify links support)